built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-setup-customize-workspace.md

 npm run build
 ```

-Once you have built the project it is easy to extend through config (either the manifest file or settings returned from a service) and custom Javascript Modules.
+Once you have built the project it is easy to extend through config (either the manifest file or settings returned from a service) and custom JavaScript Modules.
 The remaining guides will walk you through the process.